 Continuing Education Alliance has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for 0.50 AAPA Category 1 CME credits.
+This activity is designated for 1 AAPA Category 1 CME credit.
 Approval is valid until November 11, 2020.
 PAs should only claim credit commensurate with the extent of their participation.

 PA Planner: Lawrence Herman, MPA, PA-C, University of South Carolina School of Medicine